 Colorado Employee Ownership Office

 Across the United States, an estimated 6 in 10 business owners plan to retire or sell their businesses within the next 10 years.
 Yet only 15% of businesses are passed down to the next generation, and only 20% of listed businesses sell.
 That leaves many owners without the opportunity to benefit financially from their decades of hard work and leaves employees susceptible to job loss.
-Colorado is no exception—across the state, small businesses employ 1.2 million people and over 76% of Colorado’s small businesses are owned by baby boomers.
+Colorado is no exception—across the state, 48% of Colorado’s small business owners are 55 or older.